BLi4ee/en/_pages/about.md

 <span class='anchor' id='-about-me'></span>

-Hi, I am Boya Li, a Master's student at the National Key Laboratory of Communication Anti-jamming, University of Electronic Science and Technology of China (UESTC), under the supervision of Associate Professor [Zhang Lin](https://scholar.google.com/citations?hl=en&user=711SenAAAAAJ).
+Hi, I am Boya Li, a Master's student at the National Key Laboratory of Communication Anti-jamming, University of Electronic Science and Technology of China (UESTC), under the supervision of Associate Professor [Lin Zhang](https://scholar.google.com/citations?hl=en&user=711SenAAAAAJ).
 I graduated from the School of Artificial Intelligence, Beijing Technology and Business University (BTBU) in 2019.

 My research interests include: